bugzilla/bugzilla/docs/en/rst/using.rst

 ############

 This section contains information for end-users of Bugzilla.
-There is a Bugzilla test installation, called
-`Landfill <http://landfill.bugzilla.org/>`_, which you are welcome to play with (if it's up).
+There is a machine with many Bugzilla test installations, called `Landfill <http://landfill.bugzilla.org/>`_, which you are welcome to play with (if it's up).
 However, not all of the Bugzilla installations there will necessarily have all Bugzilla features enabled,